awa03/awa03/README.md

 This software is currently being developed souly by me.
 This project aims to automate the conversion between job applications (mainly in pdf format) to excel sheets for a non profit.
 This project is being developed in c++.
 Within this project I have developed my skills within c++ libraries, as well as my understanding of data processing.
 This software is expected to be published for free within this year, 2023.

+#### Maze Solving
+I have een having fun working with maze solving algorithms as of late, so I decided to challenge myself to visualize them.
+I used python and the required librarys in order to complete this task.
+The mazes can be built and tested by the user.

 ****

 ### Statistics